MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 null # ok
 ```

-This step is done in the host that can communicate to the enclave via 3001.

-**What happens**:
-- The enclave uses its ephemeral secret key to decrypt key shares and performs threshold decryption to recover the secret.
-- The enclave stores the decrypted secret in memory.
+In this call, the enclave uses its ephemeral secret key to decrypt key shares and performs threshold decryption to recover the secret.
+Then the enclave finishes the bootstrap phase by storing the decrypted secret in memory.
+In our example, this is the weather api key.
-- The enclave finishes bootstrap and can serve request.

 ### Step 5: Use the Service